amazon-science/LatticeAlgorithms.jl/README.md

 @assert (prob_I - log10(1.78283e-27)) < 1e-9 # true
 @assert (prob_X - log10(5.58438e-57)) < 1e-9 # true
 ```
 In the above example, we find the coset probability for a d=25 unrotated surface code with error rate 5%.
 The results are consistent with those given in [this paper](https://arxiv.org/pdf/1405.4883.pdf) by Bravyi, Suchara and Vargo (BSV, see TABEL I in page 16).
 The function `bsv_unrotated_surface_code_qubit` relies on a core subroutine `bsv` which is demonstrated below.
+More details for decoding rotated the (rotated) surface-square GKP code using the exact MLD can be found [here](https://github.com/amazon-science/LatticeAlgorithms.jl/blob/main/examples/papers/Exploring_the_quantum_capacity_of_a_Gaussian_random_displacement_channel_using_GKP_codes_and_maximum_likelihood_decoding/Get_data_bsv_surf_square.ipynb).

 **Example 6**: Brute force approach decoding and further demonstration of BSV's exact MLD